Santa Ana Speeding Accident Lawyers

 Wylie Aitken has appeared in the Irish Legal 100 for nine years in a row and has received mention as one of the Top 500 Influential People in Orange County.
 Casey Johnson, another of our attorneys, has received the Be the Change award for 2019.

 All eight qualified lawyers in the company also received recognition in the 2019 Best Lawyers in America list.
 In short, our firm receives regular recognition and honor for our community activities and commitment as well as our outstanding support of our clients.

-Not only do we have a wide range of honors and awards, as noted on our site, we also provide exceptional service to all of our clients.
+Not only do we have a wide range of honors and awards, as noted on our site, our Santa Ana personal injury attorneys also provide exceptional service to all of our clients.
 Past clients have described us as a top-notch firm, with a high level of reliability and exceptional trustworthiness.
 With these characteristics, you can rest assured that we will handle your speeding accident with utmost reliability and service.
 Our past results include exceptional results for our clients, including many settlements totaling over a million dollars.
 Often, our clients receive settlements in the full amount allowed by the insurance policies.
 While these results cannot guarantee the results in your case, all of our attorneys will work to achieve the best resolution for your case.

 Common Injuries from Speeding Accidents

 Speeding accidents can cause a range of injuries.
 At higher rates of speed, accident victims may suffer more serious injuries than they do at lower rates of speed.
 Common accidents include:

 - Traumatic brain injury.
 Traumatic brain injury may have far-reaching implications for victims of speeding accidents.
 Some accident victims suffer initial dizziness and confusion.
 Others may have memory problems and comprehension difficulties that extend far beyond the accident itself.
 In some cases, victims of TBI may find themselves unable to return to their previous job responsibilities or to continue with their former plans in life.